BIRA: A Spherical Bistatic Radar Reflectivity Measurement System: Measurement Examples

 Antenna calibration and deconvolution is essential for accurate wideband reflectivity measurement.
 To exemplify this, we retain the metal sphere from the previous example, but analyze it in time-domain with 16\,GHz bandwidth and thus 1.875\,cm spatial resolution.
 The raw measurement results shown in the top plot of \autoref{fig:sphere_impresp} exhibit a diffuse impulse response after the initial reflection from the sphere.
 This diffuse response is caused by the impulse response of the measurement antennas in their installed state.

-To analyze, calibrate, and subsequently remove the antenna impulse response, we measured the combined response of both antennas as follows: \Gls{tx} and \gls{rx} were positioned in anti-parallel direction in the horizontal plane without a target object present (\autoref{fig:rcs_sphere_setup} without~\encircle{a}).
+To analyze, calibrate, and subsequently remove the antenna impulse response, we measured the combined response of both antennas as follows: \Gls{tx} and \gls{rx} were positioned in anti-parallel direction in the horizontal plane without a target present (\autoref{fig:rcs_sphere_setup} without~\encircle{a}).
 Beforehand, the \gls{vna} was thru-calibrated directly at the antenna connectors to remove all cabled active and passive components (cf. \autoref{sec:rf_vna}) from the measurement.
 Results are illustrated in \autoref{fig:antenna_cal_impresp}.
 For comparison, we measured with and without the frontal absorbers shown in \autoref{fig:native_txrx}\,\encircle{c}.
 Note the parasitic double reflections (\autoref{fig:antenna_cal_impresp}\,\encircle{c}) that motivate the chosen 30\,m spatial ambiguity (see \autoref{sec:rf_vna}) to enable the removal of such parasitic effects via time-gating.

 The wide and shallow impulse response of the installed measurement antennas is inherently convolved with any measured reflectivity.
-Subsequent deconvolution is required to ascertain the true reflectivity of the measured \gls{dut}.
-To extract the antenna impulse response from the calibration measurement, we employed a model-based time-gating algorithm~\cite{gedschold23_tap_uwb_radar_targets} that operates directly on frequency-domain data to avoid the truncation error typically incurred by gating algorithms that operate in the time-domain. \autoref{fig:antenna_cal_impresp} includes the antenna impulse response calibration result used to post-process all subsequent measurements.
+This necessitates meticulous de-embedding of equipment and propagation effects from measurement data to determine undistorted reflectivity values, which comprise the target only.
+Here, we employ the algorithm derived in~\cite{andrich25_eucap_antenna_deconvolution_radar_refl}, to which we refer the interested reader. \autoref{fig:antenna_cal_impresp} includes the antenna impulse response calibration result used to post-process all subsequent measurements.
 See \autoref{fig:sphere_impresp} for the effect of the deconvolution, which improves measurement quality and dynamic range significantly.

-Although the calibration was measured with anti-parallel \gls{tx} and \gls{rx}, it is valid for all bistatic reflectivity constellations, as both antennas always point at the target object in the center.
+Although the calibration was measured with anti-parallel \gls{tx} and \gls{rx}, it is valid for all bistatic reflectivity constellations, as both antennas always point at the target in the center.
 Therefore, the calibration is constrained to well within the antenna main lobes and thus limited to medium-sized targets.
 Larger targets may require a synthetic aperture approach for antenna calibration, which is beyond the scope of this paper.
 However, this example motivates the significance of antenna measurement with respect to \gls{isac}.